 How could she be such an extreme stay-at-home?

 The key to that little mystery was the large yard in the middle of the hotel.
 A market was held there most days, with different merchants and farmers selling a wide variety of wares.
 Nobody in the hotel ever needed to go out shopping, because everything that they might buy came to them.
 Grandma was even able to select the different kinds of material that she sewed together to make everything from curtains to clothing.
 She just needed to remember which day the clothing merchants were coming by.
 So Grandma never left the hotel at all during the years when she was working there.

 During the war, the American army had set up camp a few miles from Pontarlier The soldiers, during their down times, came into town both for shopping and for drinking.
 Perhaps they had stood buying drinks at the same bar that I had seen.
 Perhaps they had shopped at the market in the hotel yard.
-Perhaps they even set up a local army headquarters in the hotel, if only to collect supply shipments from passing trains.
-Certainly all of them had seen more of Pontarlier than Grandma had.
+Perhaps they had even set up a local army headquarters within the hotel, if only to collect supply shipments from passing trains.
+Certainly all of those soldiers had seen more of Pontarlier than Grandma had.